tomek-he-him/connectors.js/Readme.md

 If you really, really need this name, feel free to contact me at t.wiszniewski@gmail.com

-**Update:** I’ve set the name free long ago, by the way.
+**Update:** I set the name free long ago, by the way.
 Feel free to use the name and the logo, if you want.